 Situated right on the Yellowstone River, Miles City offers more than its historic military roots.
 Because it sits at the intersection of the Yellowstone and Tongue rivers, Miles City has plenty of precipitation to keep the area fertile and lush year round.
 As you’re panning the 360 degree view that the city offers of Montana’s vast eastern expanses, you’ll be able to see the thunderstorms that water the fields, the sweeping cloud formations that command the skies, and of course, have all the space in the world to breath in the beauty of the Treasure State.

-For more Travel and Weather information please download our App.
+For more Travel and Weather information please download our iPhone App from the Apple App store.